kamiviolet/CSharp-Project-work-variabe-data/README.md

 ## Introduction

-This project sourced from Microsoft Learn, equivalent to Add logic to C# console applications (Get started with C#, Part 4)
+This project sourced from Microsoft Learn, equivalent to Work with variable data in C# console applications (Get started with C#, Part 4)

 [Navigate to Microsoft Learn](https://learn.microsoft.com/en-us/training/paths/get-started-c-sharp-part-4/)